 Jamia violence: Kejriwal seeks time to meet Shah to discuss Delhi law and order

-New Delhi, Dec 16: Worried over deteriorating law and order situation" in the national capital, Delhi Chief Minister Arvind Kejriwal Monday sought an appointment with Union Home Minister Amit Shah to discuss the prevailing situation.
+New Delhi, Dec 16: Worried over deteriorating law and order situation" in the national capital, Delhi Chief Minister Arvind Kejriwal on Monday sought an appointment with Union Home Minister Amit Shah to discuss the prevailing situation.

 "I am very worried about the deteriorating law and order situation in Delhi.
-To ensure immediate peace, I have asked Home Minister Amit Shah to take out some time to meet me," Kejriwal wrote on twitter.
+To ensure immediate peace, I have asked Home Minister Amit Shah to take out some time to meet me," Kejriwal wrote on Twitter.

 Earlier the Supreme Court blamed the students for taking law and order into their hands during the protests on the Citizenship (Amendment) Bill.
 Chief Justice of India, S A Bobde said that the court will not be bullied into hearing the petition alleging police atrocities.